Nsovo/cart-project/README.md

 5. Proceed to checkout to complete your purchase securely.

 ## Areas for Improvement

-1. **User Authentication:**
+## TODO: How I could have done things better or added if I had more time

-   - Implement user authentication by creating a user model and authentication controller.
-Utilize JWT tokens for secure authentication.
+- Implement login/create DB, create a user model and user authentication controller, use JWT token.

-2. **Accessibility:**
-   - Enhance accessibility by adding tabindex attributes to facilitate keyboard navigation.
+- Add tab index to assist with keyboard navigation.

-3. **Testing:**
-   - Resolve testing issues encountered during implementation.
-Debugging data fetching problems, especially via API, could have been addressed given more time.
+-  Make tests work; had an issue that I was trying to debug before I ran out of time.
+This could have been solved if the implementation was properly fetching data via API.

 ## Future Project Plans

-1. **Database Migration:**
-   - Transition product data to a database for improved scalability and management.
+-  Move the products to a DB.

-2. **API Development:**
-   - Develop a RESTful API to retrieve product information.
-The necessary infrastructure is already in place; connecting to an external URL will streamline this process.
+- Create a RESTful API to get the products (hook the URL, implementation already in place).

 ## Merge Request Review

-- **Performance Enhancement:**
-   - Consider refactoring `Products.ts` for improved performance, as its current implementation may lead to scalability issues.
-Consider implementing a ticket system for fetching data from the API.
+ - Products.ts can be implemented better; the current implementation may lead to performance issues due to its size.
+Consider adding a ticket to fetch from the API.

-- **SDK Integration:**
-   - Propose moving the payment functionality to an SDK and packaging it as an npm module for easier integration and maintenance.
+ - Move payment to SDK and call it via npm.

-- **Code Organization:**
-   - To ensure code cleanliness and organization, relocate the `Product` interface to a shared file and eliminate any redundancy with existing product declarations in the initial state file.
+ - Move export interface Product to its file to be shared and also ensure there is no redundancy with the product in the initial state TS file.